EliasMo/FirewallRuleAuto/README.md

 - **System Monitoring Script:**
   - Check out our [System Monitoring PowerShell Script](https://github.com/EliasMo/Sysmonitor-PS) for real-time monitoring of system performance, resource utilization, and more.

-Feel free to explore and contribute to other projects in our GitHub repository!